Besides my family, I am passionate about two things:

 You have a great and wonderful security administrator.
 He is happy, making good money, is well-fed, and has a house, a wife, 2.5 kids, and a Volvo.

 You have a very talented hacker that wants to eat as well.
 He is hungry.
 He makes his money by compromising systems and stealing information.
 He lives in a crappy apartment that leaks when it rains and somebody stole his bike last night…his only way of getting around.
 He is not very comfortable, right?

 I am not saying that all hackers\bad guys live this way, but which one do you think is more motivated to accomplish their job, the security administrator in the suburbs or the lowly hacker?

-Depending on who wants to break in, it is not matter of if they will break into your systems, but when.
+Depending on who wants to break-in, it is not a matter of if they will break into your systems, but when.
 You need to have in place a system that alerts you a soon as something happens and a recovery plan to minimize the damage.
 The other part of the recovery plan must be meeting with all stakeholders and figure out what happened, why it happened and how the problem can be minimized or avoided in the future.